lobaro/coap-go/README.md

 ## Getting Started

+The project consists of multiple submodules:

+* **coap** - A pure Go client library with an API similar to Go's http package.
+Supports multiple Transports (e.g. RS232).
+* **liblobarocoap** - A CGO wrapper around [Lobaro CoAP](https://github.com/lobaro/lobaro-coap) C Implementation.
+* **coapmsg** The underlying CoAP message structure used by other packages.
+Based on [dustin/go-coap](https://github.com/dustin/go-coap).

+It is planned to extend the `coap` package to support more transports like UDP, TCP in future.
+The package will also get some code to setup CoAP servers.
+First based on `liblobarocoap` and later also in native Go.

+Contributions are welcome!

 ### Prerequisite
 To build the project you need a C compiler and the matching [Go](https://golang.org/dl/) toolkit installed.